Activity 1: Navigating Decisions with If-Else-Elif Statements

 - Barricade (mini yellow cones)

-- Laptop configured for GoPiGo
+- Laptop or IPAD configured for the robot

 Steps to Conduct the Activity